 First off, it turns out that Forward Euler is unconditionally unstable for this discretization of the spatial derivative: no matter how small we make Δt , it will always eventually blow up!
 (If you know about the stability region of Forward Euler, what's happening is that the eigenvalues of the Jacobian generated by the central difference are pure imaginary, thus always outside the region of stability.
 If you don't, don't worry: we'll get to a method that works soon enough!)
 Even if we replace Forward Euler with a more stable time integration technique, in fact even if were to somehow exactly solve the time part of the PDE, the spatial discretization will give us major troubles.
 Remember from last chapter that discussion of the naughty null-space of standard central differences?
-Well, it raises its ugly head here too: "high frequency" jagged components of the solution, like $(-1)^i$, erroneously register as having zero or near-zero spatial derivative, and so don't get evolved forward in time, or move much more slowly than they should.
+Well, it raises its ugly head here too: "high frequency"1 jagged components of the solution, like $(-1)^i$, erroneously register as having zero or near-zero spatial derivative, and so don't get evolved forward in time, or move much more slowly than they should.
 Meanwhile the low frequency components are handled accurately and move at the right speed.
-This boils down to the low frequency components separating out from the high frequency components, and you are left with all sorts of strange high frequency wiggles and oscillations appearing and sticking around that shouldn't be there!
+This boils down to the low frequency wiggles and oscillations appearing and sticking around that shouldn't be there!